Société des artistes décorateurs: History

 Some historians trace Art Deco's roots to the Universal Exposition of 1900.

 After this show a group of artists established an informal collective known as La Société des artistes décorateurs to promote French crafts.
 Among them were Hector Guimard, Eugène Grasset, Raoul Lachenal, Paul Bellot, Maurice Dufrêne and Émile Decoeur.
 These artists are said to have influenced the principles of Art Deco.

 The Société des artistes décorateurs (SAD) was founded in 1901 in response to increasing interest in France in fine and applied arts.

 It was aimed to satisfy the demand of the prosperous urban elite for high-quality French craftsmanship and cabinetmaking.

 The society's salons were the first official means of encouraging new standards for design and production in France.

 Francis Jourdain, son of the architect Frantz Jourdain, was a regular exhibitor from 1913–28 at the Salon d'Automne and the SAD.

 Jourdain published many articles on modern art and aesthetics in which he attacked the ostentatious luxury that was typical of contemporary French design.

 His own designs were simple, with straightforward construction.

 In 1912 the French government decided to sponsor an international exhibition of decorative arts to highlight French design excellence, to be held in 1915.
 The plans were disrupted by World War I (1914–18) and the exhibition was not held until 1925.

 At the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes (International Exposition of Modern Industrial and Decorative Arts) Jourdain's "Physical Culture Room", unlike other exhibits, did not emphasize luxury living.
 His design used smooth wood paneling on the walls and ceilings that resembled riveted sheets of metal.

 By the 1950s the society's salons were one of the main places for young designers to exhibit their new work.

 In the period after World War II (1939–45) there was increased interest in using new methods and materials for mass production of furniture.
 Manufacturers of materials such as formica, plywood, aluminum, and steel sponsored the salons.
 Designers who exhibited their experimental work in this period included Pierre Guariche, Joseph André Motte, René Jean Caillette, Jean Prouvé, Charlotte Perriand, Antoine Philippon and Jacqueline Lecoq.

-The salons also showed decorate textile and ceramic art.
+The salons also showed decorated textile and ceramic art.